cs-uob/COMSM0049/docs/coursework/COURSEWORK.md

 Conclusion

 Do not hesitate to use figures to illustrate your point, well-drawn figures can communicate more than a thousand words.

 **Submission Instructions:** TBC

+### Short presentation - individual (graded 30%)

+You will individually present your project to both lecturers + one TA.
+You will provide an overview of the whole project and highlight your individual contributions.
+You will be expected to demonstrate sufficient knowledge of the project.
+You should prepare a 5 minutes presentation that will be followed by 10 minutes of questions.
+The questions will cover both the presentation and the overall project.

+**Submission Instructions:** TBC